 Electrostatic Discharge (ESD) Bags Market Size to Reach $6.6 Billion by 2030 | CAGR: 7.4%: AMR

-Electrostatic Discharge (ESD) Bags Market Expected to Reach $6.6 Billion by 2021-Allied Market Research
+Electrostatic Discharge (ESD) Bags Market Expected to Be Worth $6.6 Billion by 2031 – Report by Allied Market Research

 Rise in use of ESD bags in various applications, significant market growth, and rise in packaging of electronics equipment drive the growth of the global electrostatic discharge (ESD) bags market.
 On the other hand, innovative product development and rising merger & acquisition activities in order to enhance product portfolio of manufacturers are expected to create potential opportunities in the target market in the upcoming years.